 • Plant Hardiness Zone Map

-PART I (The Correspondence Course) Is the home study of the course.
+PART I (The Correspondence Course) Is the home study part of the course.
 Study the material and do the lessons at your own pace.
-Send in the lessons through the postal mail or email, even though we do prefer that you send them in through the internet.
+Send in the lessons through the postal mail or email.
 We'll check your lessons and make comments and give you feedback on your progress.

 PART II (The Advanced Study & Research) This part of the course is where you have the opportunity to dive even deeper into this field of study.
-Choose an area of study that you have related to in this course, that which has sparked the passion within you, one that beckons your curiosity and draws you to more exploring and researching.
-Write a 5,000 word thesis and conduct a research project and send it in.
-We would also ask that you give a few classes or lectures in this topic and share it with your local community.
+Choose an area of study that you related to in the course, one that sparks passion within you, invites yours curiosity, beckons you to explore and research.
+Write a 5,000-word thesis and conduct a research project and send it in; we would also ask that you also offer a few classes or lectures in this topic to your local community.
 This part of the course takes it to another level of understanding and builds confidence.

 Homework & Assignment